adam-roth/sendSynchronous/README.markdown

 That should be it.
 Nothing fancy here.

 Though note that this code was written and tested against iOS 9.
 Your mileage may vary on previous iOS versions.
-Though there's no reason to use this library with iOS versions prior to 9 in the first place.
+However there's no reason to use this library with iOS versions prior to 9 in the first place.

 ### Usage